-Email open rate, multichannel engagement and reach are examples of metrics that should be checked monthly, because it requires a longer period for data due to traffic patterns, and your business’s marketing patterns.
+Email open rate, multichannel engagement and reach are examples of metrics that should be checked monthly.
+This is because it requires a longer period for data due to traffic patterns, and your business’s marketing patterns.

-It’s important to set the main objectives of the business because all your efforts put into analytics must contribute to achieving them.
-The metrics you’ve chosen to track must directly relate to the core objectives of your business and help you achieve them.
+It’s important to set the main objectives of the business.
+This is because all your efforts put into analytics must contribute to achieving them.
+The metrics you’ve chosen to track must directly relate to the core objectives of your business.

 Your short-term goals are important and will take precedence.
 However, they should work towards achieving the objectives for the long term.
-The metrics you chose to track must be relevant in the future as well.
+The metrics you chose to track must also be relevant in the future.

-By making your data visually presentable, it becomes more engaging to the stakeholders.
-While planning the necessary metrics to be measured, always have a picture in mind of how you want the data to be presented, in such a way that is beneficial for your business.
+Making your data visually presentable makes it more engaging to the stakeholders.
+Consider its presentation when planning the necessary metrics to be measured.
+Always have a picture in mind of how you want the data to be viewed.
+It should be seen in a way that is beneficial for your business.

 Organization and easy access to your data is the key to getting useful insights.
-The data from your KPIs must be organized, accessible, manageable, as well as navigable, and the members involved should be able to manipulate that data for analysis.
+The data from your KPIs must be organized, accessible, manageable, as well as navigable.
+Members involved should be able to manipulate that data for analysis.

 By analyzing the current performance of your business, you will have clarity on where to pivot to reach the main goal.

-It’s important to pick the KPIs that are suitable to your eCommerce business and that will contribute towards improving and enhancing your business.
+It’s important to pick the KPIs that are suitable to your eCommerce business.
+They must be able to contribute towards improving and enhancing your business.
 Here’s a catchy acronym that can help you do it with ease.

 Presenting - the SMART approach!